lydell/elm-safe-virtual-dom/README.md

 #### elm/browser

 My fork of elm/browser is a mixed bag of small changes.
-I intend to make separate pull requests for each thing.
+I have made separate [pull requests](#the-pull-requests) for each thing.

 - In my fork of elm/virtual-dom, I made the “virtualize” function complete, making it work in practice.
 One aspect of virtualization that could _not_ be solved in elm/virtual-dom on its own, was the bug where `<a>` elements didn’t get their click listener attached during virtualization, making them do full page reloads instead of being routed by Elm.
 This had to be fixed in _both_ the virtual-dom package, _and_ the browser package.
 This is the change in my fork that is the most related to the virtual-dom changes.